Dental Crown Problems

 How do I know when my existing Crown is failing or needs renewing?

 A Crown can fail for a number of reasons.
 Firstly, it may have been placed too late.
 If one waits until a tooth has been totally fractured away, or a vertical fracture has gone into the underlying root, the foundations have been (often unknowingly) previously compromised beyond repair.
 If this happens, the whole tooth could well be lost, as there is no effective long-term treatment for a vertical fracture.

 While it's true that a crown protects and strengthens a tooth, sometimes a crowned tooth will get a cavity beyond the crown.
-Decay never comes through the crown, but they can get started at the edge where the crown and tooth meet (eg: at the root surface).
+Decay never comes through the crown, but they can get started at the edge where the crown and tooth meet (eg: at the root surface), because it's the tooth root that can still decay.
 Unfortunately, this is one of the toughest spots to keep free of plaque, so it is important to brush and floss well, maintain regular check-ups etc.